 George Washington University Freshmen Profile

 So who are George Washington University freshmen?
-This past year, there were 2,610 entering freshman: 1,671 women and 939 men.
+This past year, there were 2,845 entering freshman: 1,814 women and 1,031 men.
 There’s definitely a strong female twist to the entering class, but this reflects the applicant pool.
-Almost 900 were admitted during Early Decision.

 George Washington University Other Admissions Requirements and Info